-After your study is complete, scientific writers and support staff from the Office of Scientific Writing and Publication will:
+After your study is complete, scientific writers and support staff from Scientific Writing will:

 - Assist with literature searches, manuscript preparation, and identifying appropriate venues for submission